MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Designing-the-Logical-Structure.md

 A well-designed Active Directory logical structure provides the following benefits:

--   Simplified management of Microsoft® Windows®–based networks that contain large numbers of objects
+-   Simplified management of Microsoft Windows-based networks that contain large numbers of objects

 -   A consolidated domain structure and reduced administration costs